 Find Legal Help

 A video entitled "Your Day in Court: How to Make Sure Your Voice Is Heard in King County," along with a companion handbook, is now available.
-In the video, King County Superior Court Judges Steven González and Mary Yu provide information about how to get your case ready for trial and courtroom procedures.
-The handbook also includes a list of legal resources and a glossary of terms, among other valuable information.
+Even if you do not live in King County, the video provides information about how to get your case ready for trial and courtroom procedures.
+The handbook includes a list of legal resources and a glossary of terms, among other valuable information.

 Legal help at a reduced fee for Washington's moderate income families.

 Washington’s toll-free, centralized intake, advice and referral service for low-income people seeking free legal assistance with civil legal problems

 Online information about your legal rights and self-help legal packets including court forms.

 © 2017 Washington State Bar Association, all rights reserved.